 Polyester shouldn’t be completely written off in your search for a new mattress.
 In fact in mattresses under £1,000 you’re probably not going to get a Viscose damask.
 Polyester is incredibly useful in entry to midpoint mattress manufacture and is far better than some of the zip on cheap synthetic covers.

 - Can be dry cleaned and machine washed at high temperatures without shrinking or warping.

-- Quick drying and moisture repelling
+- Quick-drying and moisture repelling

 - Returns to its original shape very quickly

 Are natural fibres 100% natural?
-Natural fibers are usually the preferred choice in the mattress industry and a high quality mattress can often be seen to contain high GSM natural components.
+Natural fibres are usually the preferred choice in the mattress industry and a high quality mattress can often be seen to contain high GSM natural components.

 In traditional mattresses, natural materials are always preferable because the construction method of traditional mattresses relies on these fillings to form part of the core mattress.
 They form layers above the pocket springs and help keep the mattress plush, breathable and keep its shape.

 A number of retailers will claim that covers are cotton or cashmere, but upon further inspection looking at the breakdown of the fabric, there is only a tiny proportion of these natural fibres in the mix.
 In reality, you’re buying a synthetic polyester-based fabric that contains some elements of cotton, cashmere or such.
 Sometimes this is as low as 4% or 6%.
 Confusing huh?!
 There’s more on upholstery here.